What is SEO?

 - Getting others to link to you for promotion and authority (Off-Page and Local SEO)

 - Blogging on your store to create content and demonstrate how your products provide a solution for your customer.
+Don’t forget to create local content as well.

 Core Web Vitals